-The widespread use of nonlinear loads such as power electronics based equipment and electric arc & ladle melt furnaces all around the world hinder the quality of electric power.
+The widespread use of nonlinear loads hinders the quality of electric power around the world.
+Some examples of this are power electronics-based equipment and electric arc & ladle melt furnaces.
 One of the most important parameters for defining the power quality is harmonic distortion.

 The harmonic distortion in a network causes: